-As his rookie broadcast contract with CBS expired at the end of this past season, Romo could become the highest-paid sportscaster in sports history.
+As his rookie broadcast contract with CBS expired at the end of this past season, Romo was rumored to become the highest-paid sportscaster in sports history.
 Michael McCarthy of Front Office Sports initially reported in January that ESPN is preparing to make Romo an offer for the 2020 season and beyond that would fetch him between $10 and $14 million per year.

 Sporting News first reported Romo was seeking at least $10 million per year in a new deal after the current season.

 Then, on February 12, Outkick the Coverage‘s Clay Travis reported Romo could make $15 to $20 million annually by either CBS or ESPN.

 UPDATE (March 2, 2020): Romo was looking for a record-setting contract, and he got it.

 Andrew Marchand of the New York Post broke the news that Romo signed a long-term deal with CBS to stay in the booth alongside Jim Nantz.
 Romo’s reported long-term deal is expected to be at least five years and will pay him around $17 million per year.

 All told, it’s expected that Romo’s contract will pay him over $100 million for the life of the deal.

 Romo has been with CBS since 2017 and earned $4 million annually, according to Marchand.
 His annual salary now rises to a level higher than most head coaches in the NFL.